Moving to Qatar and planning to drive? This guide explains everything you need to know about getting car insurance in Qatar.

-- No-claims policy – what discounts are being offered and can you transfer no-claims periods from elsewhere?;
+- No-claims policy – what discounts are available and can you transfer no-claims periods from elsewhere?

 - Company reputation – what reviews or ratings has the company got?
 Check feedback on the company website, social media, online review or rating sites;